2020 Election Results: Joe Biden wins Georgia

 *Counties are colored red or blue when the % expected vote reporting reaches a set threshold.
 This threshold varies by state and is based on patterns of past vote reporting and expectations about how the vote will report this year.

-President Donald Trump is the apparent winner of the tightly contested race in North Carolina.
+President Donald Trump is also the apparent winner of the tightly contested race in North Carolina.

 Georgia's secretary of state on Wednesday announced an audit of presidential election results that he said will trigger a full hand recount.